albertoscala/string-matching/README.md

 #### OpenMP

+In the OpenMP version, the implementation is notably streamlined.
+We utilize the appropriate OpenMP pragma to parallelize the targeted 'for' loop, thereby achieving parallel execution of the loop's iterations.

 ```c
 // main function
 #   pragma omp parallel for
     for (int i = 0; i < h_size; i++)
         search(root, haystacks[i], counters);
 ```

+While OpenMP does simplify parallelization, it's important to identify and designate critical sections explicitly.
+OpenMP doesn't automatically manage critical sections.
+Instead, it relies on the programmer to specify and manage them, ensuring that shared resources are accessed in a thread-safe manner.
+Therefore, even with the advantages of OpenMP, it's essential to define and protect critical sections where data may be accessed concurrently to avoid race conditions and maintain program correctness.

 ```c
 void search(struct TrieNode* root, char* haystack, int* counters) {